MadShift/MachineLearning/README.md

 # MachineLearning
-Project implements a neural network using MatLab
+A Project Implementation on Neural Network using MATLAB MATHWORK